Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 1. Emails, documents, contacts, calendars, and much more can be migrated using this tool.

-3. It can migrate data from one Teams to the other seamlessly.
+3. It can migrate data from one Teams to another seamlessly.

 4. An option to filter data by dates for the migration process can also be done.